adjust/ios_sdk/README.md

 ### <a id="session-partner-parameters"></a>Session partner parameters

-In the same way that there is [session callback parameters](#session-callback-parameters) that are sent every in event or session of the adjust SDK, there is also session partner parameters.
+In the same way that there is [session callback parameters](#session-callback-parameters) that are sent every in event or session of the Adjust SDK, there is also session partner parameters.

 These will be transmitted to network partners, for the integrations that have been activated in your adjust [dashboard].